 New term, new modules

-This is one of the big selling points for Criminology at York, as you are able to select modules from different departments throughout your degree to help you gain more skills, information, interest and insight to other modules which can influence your subject.
-Within Criminology you will be offered the opportunity to take up modules in departments such as Law, Politics, Social Policy and Sociology.
+This is one of the big selling points for Criminology at York, as you are able to select modules from different subjects throughout your degree to help you gain more skills, information, interest and insight to other modules which can influence your subject.
+Within Criminology you will be offered the opportunity to take up modules in subjects such as Law, Politics, Social Policy and Sociology.
 All of which can enhance your learning and experience of York.

 So now I am heading back to York, to commence the second term of my final year and look forward to my new modules, enhance my learning and also see my friends who I haven’t seen over Christmas!